Policy last updated

 Secondary school students

 For students in secondary school, the teacher with the most interaction with and knowledge of the student should attend the profile meeting.
-This may be the student’s home group teacher, head of year-level, their English or Math teacher, or another teacher that works closely with the student, such as a teacher that delivers specialist/targeted interventions and adjustments.
-Secondary schools will need to ensure that input is received from all the student’s teachers ahead of the meeting if they are unable to attend the meeting.
+This may be the student’s home group teacher, head of year-level, their English or Maths teacher, or another teacher that works closely with the student, such as a teacher that delivers specialist/targeted interventions and adjustments.
+Secondary schools will need to ensure that input is received from all the student’s teachers ahead of the meeting so that they have a comprehensive understanding of the student’s functional needs.
+For example, the attending teacher should speak to the physical education teachers about mobility.
+A profile preparation tool is available to support schools in collecting information about the student from multiple teachers, and other relevant staff.

 Specialist school students